United Parks as One presents

 Two round mosaic tiles featuring a choir singer and musical terms, set in a blue tile background at Nat Turner Park

-Two round tiles showing a choir singer and several musical terms in a crossword pattern.
+Here, two round tiles show a choir singer and several musical terms in a crossword pattern

 Round mosaic tile of a jazz musician playing trumpet, surrounded by blue and red tiles at Nat Turner Park in Newark, NJ

-A round tile showing a jazz trumpet player.
+Similarly, this round tile shows a jazz trumpet player.

 Colorful tile artwork decorating the steps of the amphitheater at Nat Turner Park in Newark, NJ